jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 A Certification Authority could make use of the critical flag to trick customers into publishing records that prevent competing Certification Authorities from issuing certificates even though the customer intends to authorize multiple providers.
+This could happen if the customers were setting CAA records based on data provided by the CA rather than generating those records themselves.

 In practice, such an attack would be of minimal effect since any competent competitor that found itself unable to issue certificates